Agriculture, Nutrition and Food Systems

 Agriculture, Nutrition and Food Systems, Natural Resources and the Environment, New Hampshire Agricultural Experiment Station, Thompson School of Applied Science

 A research facility primarily focused on horticultural and agronomic crops, wildlife management, and a part of the Great Bay oyster renovation effort.
-The farm is the site for J. Brent Loy's extensive cucurbit breeding program, the longest-running such program in North America.
-The farm contributes forages for the dairy and equine programs and is also the site of the UNH Composting Facility.
-Daily operations are carried out by the Kingman Farm staff in concert with UNH Dining Services.
+The farm is the site for the extensive cucurbit breeding program, the longest-running such program in North America, and emerging research on sustainable forage production, agricultural soils, and pollination services.
+The farm contributes forages for the dairy and equine programs.
+Daily operations are carried out by the Kingman Farm staff.